astronomer/docs/astro/deployments-as-code.md

 - You can’t change the cluster or Workspace the Deployment runs on.
 To transfer a Deployment to a different Workspace, see [Transfer a Deployment](configure-deployment-resources.md#transfer-a-deployment-to-another-workspace).
 - You can't change the Astro Runtime version of the Deployment.
 To upgrade Astro Runtime, you must update the Dockerfile in your Astro project.
 See [Upgrade Astro Runtime](upgrade-runtime.md).
-- Environment variables marked as secret in the Cloud UI are not exported to your Deployment file.
-Hence, these will be deleted from your Deployment if you do not add them to your deployment file.
+- Environment variables marked as secret in the Cloud UI will be exported with a blank `value` to your Deployment file.
+Hence, you need to provide the `value` again in the Deployment file or else the create command will throw an error.
 See [`deployment.environment_variables`](#deploymentenvironment_variables) for more details.

 :::warning